 June saw the launch of Astutis’ piloted series of webinars in the run up to the NEBOSH Diploma exams - covering key Unit A topics - which have been met with some great feedback.

-The new webinar provision from the e-learning team (run in tandem with our NEBOSH qualified tutors) has been designed to support distance and e-learners as they revise for their National Diploma examinations.
+The new webinar provision from the online learning team (run in tandem with our NEBOSH qualified tutors) has been designed to support distance and online learners as they revise for their National Diploma examinations.
 Taking the form of hour long revision sessions, it is intended that key topics for each NEBOSH Diploma Unit will be covered - meaning 10 topics will be featured in all.

 June’s webinars were launched to cover the 3 Unit A topics of: